Review: Citi Dividend Platinum Select Visa Card

 If you want to transfer a balance, you have to pay a 3-percent one-off fee on the dollar amount you move, with a $5 minimum but that wouldn't affect Jemma, because she's looking to make a purchase.
 If she hasn't paid down her washer purchase by the time the year was up, she's going to have to pay one of three interest rates, depending on her creditworthiness, and these range from the highly competitive to the painfully expensive -- check the latest terms and condition for the details.

-Like you, Jemma should get a straight 1-percent cash back from Citi on all her eligible purchases on the Citi Dividend Platinum Select Visa Card, except those in bonus spending categories that change each quarter, which earn 5 percent cash back from Citi.
-But she wouldn't earn that higher rate if she were to buy her washer in the current quarter (the first in 2013) because those three categories are:
+Like you, Jemma should get a straight 1-percent cash back from Citi on all her eligible purchases on the Citi Dividend Platinum Select Visa Card, except those in bonus spending categories that change each quarter like home improvement, travel and more, which earn 5 percent cash back from Citi.

 Unfortunately, the Citi website doesn't list future quarters' categories, so it's not possible to schedule your purchases to take advantage of the higher cash-back rate.
 It's also important to note that, with this card, the total cash-back earnings you can accumulate in any one year are capped at $300.

 That rewards program isn't what you'd call exciting, and there are better ones out there.
 Moreover, the card's other features and perks are perfectly fine but unlikely to make you excited either.
 What transforms this offer for the Citi Dividend Platinum Select Visa Card from the ordinary to the desirable are its $100 sign-up bonus and its year free of interest.
 If those appeal as much to you as they would to Jemma, this card is worth a look.